Auke Tellegen

-Auke Tellegen (born 1930) is a psychologist who served as a professor of psychology at the University of Minnesota from 1968 to 1999.
-He worked on assessment, developing the Multidimensional Personality Questionnaire and contributed to the Minnesota Multiphasic Personality Inventory.
+Auke Tellegen (July 16, 1930 – March 11, 2024) was a Dutch-born American psychologist known for his contributions to personality psychology.
+He was a professor of psychology at the University of Minnesota from 1968 to 1999 where he helped develop the Multidimensional Personality Questionnaire and contributed to the Minnesota Multiphasic Personality Inventory.

+Early life and education

+Tellegen was born in Batavia, the capital of the Dutch East Indies, in 1930.
 He received his PhD in clinical psychology from the University of Minnesota in 1962 and did post-doctoral study in clinical psychology at the University of Minnesota Medical School.

 Research

 Tellegen, alongside David Lykken, studied the effects that genetics had on a person's happiness.

 Absorption

-Tellegen proposed the personality trait of Absorption.
+Tellegen proposed the personality trait of absorption.
 In 1974 he developed the Tellegen Absorption Scale (TAS) with Gilbert Atkinson, which he revised in 1982 and 1992.